Skip to main content

 When were free schools introduced?

 The coalition government launched free schools when it came to power in 2010.
-By September 2013, 174 (primary and secondary) free schools had officially opened.
+There are now over 650 free schools.

 Free schools are often all-through schools, combining primary and secondary education in one establishment.